PS5 vs Xbox Series X: which is better for movies as well as games?

 Both consoles use SSDs (solid-state drives) rather than mechanical hard disk drives, with Microsoft offering a terabyte of storage to the PS5’s 825GB.
 But the way Sony has designed and integrated the PS5’s storage makes it so fast (more than twice as fast as that of the Series X, in fact) that it essentially boosts overall console performance.

-But neither console uses their power to deliver 8K.
-Despite 8K being mentioned at various times by both companies in the run up to launch, it's simply not an option in the menus of either machine.
-Instead, in both cases 4K at 60Hz is the performance target, with 120Hz and/or some fancy next-gen graphical features available via some games.
+But neither console uses its power to deliver 8K.
+Despite 8K being mentioned at various times by both companies in the run-up to launch, it's simply not an option in the menus of either machine.
+Instead, in both cases, 4K at 60Hz is the performance target, with 120Hz and/or some fancy next-gen graphical features available via some games.

 Of those next-gen graphical features, it's ray tracing that's most significant.
 This new (to console) technology massively improves lighting, shadows and reflections, and has the potential to transform almost everything you see on screen, making games look vastly more realistic.
 Both consoles support it.

 In a number of cases, games allow you to choose between prioritising presentation or performance, which often boils down to a choice between ray tracing or higher frame rates.
-It's worth pointing out, though, that 120fps gaming is only available if your TV supports 4K@120Hz signals, and very few currently do.
-In fact, we’re only aware of one model under 55 inches that supports 4K@120Hz (the LG OLED48CX).
-Check out our list of the best gaming TVs for guidance.
+It's worth pointing out, though, that 120fps gaming is only available if your TV supports 4K@120Hz signals.
+Thankfully, many such TVs are now available, though they do still command a bit of a premium.
+Check out our list of the best gaming TVs to find the right model for you.

 Ultimately, in action, there's very little to choose between the two consoles in terms of gaming performance.
-Play the same game on both consoles and graphical fidelity and performance are near identical, and they both load titles in the blink of an eye.
+Play the same game on both consoles and graphical fidelity and performance are nearly identical, and they both load titles in the blink of an eye.
 Any gulf in performance may become more evident as true made-for-next-gen games become more advanced and graphically demanding but, at the moment, they're pretty neck and neck.
-The PS5 has had a recent update which has shown to make a tiny difference in some games (read: a 1-3 per cent performance boost), but all told, things are still very much neck and neck.

 Away from gaming, both consoles offer plenty of streaming apps, from Netflix and Amazon Prime Video, to Apple TV, Disney+ and YouTube.
 In the UK, both launched without BBC iPlayer, though Microsoft soon brought it to the Xbox consoles and Sony followed suit.

-While the actual gaming performance is so far very similar across machines, these extra next-gen bells and whistles win the PS5 this round.
+While the actual gaming performance is very similar across machines, these extra next-gen bells and whistles win the PS5 this round.

 ** Winner: PS5 **